shkodskihk/noobkiller/README.md

 skoope
 ======

-Utility to Skype made on Lua.
+Utility for Skype made in Lua.
 Lua communication with Skype is set through Skype4Com.

 Following modules are required to get this thing to work: